waynegm/WMPlugin-Docs/content/en/docs/Plugins/RSpecAttrib/index.md

 categories: ["docs"]
 tags: [time-frequency", "spectral-decomposition"]
 ---
+{{% refs %}}

-This attribute plugin for the open source seismic interpretation platform [opendtect] Version 6.0.0 or later performs spectral
+This attribute plugin for the open source seismic interpretation platform [OpendTect] Version 6.0.0 or later performs spectral
 (time-frequency) decomposition using a recursive filter.

 ## Description